jburke860/open-cv-detection-dashboard/README.md

 npm start
 ```

+## Deployment

+This project is deployed as a static Next.js dashboard on Vercel.

+The deployed application loads public sample images and precomputed detection JSON files from the project’s static assets.
+It does not require a database, authentication system, backend API, GPU server, or cloud-hosted model.

 ## How detections were generated

 The dashboard uses **precomputed object-detection results**.
-This keeps the MVP lightweight and easy to run because reviewers do not need a GPU, model server, database, or cloud deployment.
+This keeps the deployed demo lightweight and easy to review because visitors do not need a GPU, model server, database, or local ML environment.

 The workflow is: